Dicefolk on Steam - User reviews, Price & Information

 Wield magical dice and build a team of powerful Chimeras to stop a mysterious evil in this tactical roguelite adventure.
 As a Chimera Summoner, recruit and create your perfect team of mythical beasts and command them to victory using unique dice mechanics.

-Dicefolk is a roguelike deckbuilder, rogue-like and turn-based strategy game developed by LEAP Game Studios and Tiny Ghoul and published by Good Shepherd Entertainment.
+Dicefolk is a roguelike deckbuilder, turn-based combat and rogue-like game developed by LEAP Game Studios and Tiny Ghoul and published by Good Shepherd Entertainment.

 Released on February 27th 2024 is available only on Windows in 10 languages: English, French, German, Russian, Simplified Chinese, Spanish - Latin America, Japanese, Korean, Traditional Chinese and Portuguese - Brazil.